WolfTech-Innovations/WolfOS/README.md

 ## Features

-- **User-Friendly Interface**: Our distro comes with a clean and intuitive desktop environment that makes it easy to use, even for newcomers.
+- **User-Friendly Interface**: Our distro comes with a clean and intuitive desktop environment called GNOME that makes it easy to use, even for newcomers.

-- **Customizability**: SpoinkOS is highly customizable, allowing you to tailor your Linux experience to your liking.

-- **Uses GNOME**: For all your usages GNOME makes it better!

 - **Based On Ubuntu**